 Nadir Divanbegi Medrese - detail of the portal

 The decoration of the portal is characterized by two simourghs (phoenix birds) holding a white deer.
-This violation of the Muslim conventions preceded that which a few years later appeared on the portal of Chin Dor Medrese in Samarkand's Registan.
+This violation of the Muslim iconographic rules preceded that which a few years later appeared on the portal of Chin Dor Medrese in Samarkand's Registan.